pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 below working.
 (It is also in the zip file as ``01_open_window.py``.)

-Once you get the code working, figure out how to:

-* Change the screen size
-* Change the title
-* Change the background color

-  * Documentation for :ref:`color`
-  * Documentation for :ref:`csscolor`

 (It is possible to have a :ref:`resizable_window`, but there are more interesting things we can do first.
 Therefore we'll stick with a set-size window for this tutorial.)